-Up to twelve Bates Science Fellows are selected in the summer before they arrive at Bates, and carry this distinction throughout their Bates career.
+Up to twelve Bates Science Fellows are selected in the summer before their first year at Bates, and carry this distinction throughout their Bates career.

 The Science Fellows meet as a group with Professor John Smedley once a week during the fall and winter semesters of their first academic year.
 This weekly meeting is in the form of a course, with a half-credit earned in the fall and another half-credit in the winter.
 The course includes discussion and exercises as well as some homework.
 On average, Science Fellows spend three to four hours per week preparing for and participating in program sessions and activities.
 It’s a manageable commitment that offers both short- and long-term payoffs.